mikecinnamon/MLearning/[ML-08] Example - The spam filter.md

 ## Homework

-1. Train a **logistic regression** classifier with the data from the file `spam.csv` and compare its performance to the classifiers developed in this example.
+1. Train a **logistic regression** classifier on the data of this example and compare its performance to that of the classifiers presented.

-2. Change the features matrix by: (a) dropping the three `cap_` variables and (b) **binarizing** all the `word_` variables, transforming every column into a dummy for the occurrence of the corresponding word, taking value 1 if the word occurs in the message and 0 otherwise.
-Based on this new features matrix, develop two spam filters, one based on a logistic regression model and the other one based on a decision tree model, using the binarized data set.

-3. Evaluate these classifiers based on their respective confusion matrices.
+2. Change the features matrix by: (a) dropping the three `cap_` features and (b) **binarizing** all the `word_` features, transforming every column into a dummy for the occurrence of the corresponding word, taking value 1 if the word occurs in the message and 0 otherwise.
+Based on this new features matrix, train two new spam filters, one based on a logistic regression model and the other one based on a decision tree model, using the binarized data set.
+Evaluate these classifiers based on their respective confusion matrices and compare all the available filters.